 - Habitat management

-The course can also be given as an in-company course your premises throughout Africa for 12 members of your staff or your staff in combination with other professionals you register.
+This course can also be given as an in-company course at your premises throughout Africa for 12 participants.
 Contact us for a quotation for an in-company course.